shopnilsazal/rafiqul.dev/src/content/posts/python-http-journey-part-1/index.md

 ulimit -n 65536
 ```

-When you run out of file descriptors, `accept()` fails with "Too many open files"—a common production issue.
+When you run out of file descriptors, `accept()` fails with "Too many open files", a common production issue.
 ASGI servers handle this by configuring appropriate limits and connection pooling.

 ### System Calls: Crossing the Boundary

-System calls are the mechanism for transitioning from user space (where your Python code runs) to kernel space (where the OS manages hardware and resources).
+[System calls](https://en.wikipedia.org/wiki/System_call) are the mechanism for transitioning from user space (where your Python code runs) to kernel space (where the OS manages hardware and resources).
 This transition is expensive compared to normal function calls.
 It involves context switching, privilege level changes, and potentially copying data.

 **What happens during a system call:**